codecat/tm-dashboard/Readme.md

 	* Toggle each widget
 	* Positions & size
 	* Colors & styles

-ℹ: These are not available on the special "Competition" build of Openplanet, which is required for TMWC.

 ## Download
 You can download the plugin [through Openplanet.nl](https://openplanet.nl/files/103).